 - The same goes for labour conditions.
 Employees in our value chain make more than just living wage.
 It is a requirement that they have good lives with good work conditions and a salary that covers more than just what they need to get by.
 (We won't support stereotypical labour conditions in Asian textile industries.)

 - We are also completely open about who we make our clothes with.
 As of September 2020, that is Utenos, Comfy socks, Laget, Quo Vadis og Kulmis.

-- We develop our concepts with our customers (launching fall 2020).
+- We develop our concepts with our Community.

 We are also proud of having won a handful of design awards.
 That includes the DogA award, Scandinavian Outdoor Award og German Design Award.